monk-io/docs/docs/persistent-storage.md

     monk load database.yaml
     monk run guides/database

 The MongoDB database will use its default local volume to store the data.
-This means that the data will be stored on the disk of the instance that is running this template.
+This means that the data will be stored on the disk of the instance that is running this Kit.

-### Extended template
+### Extended Kit
 Let's extend `database.yaml` with a `volume` definition:

 ```yaml title="database.yaml" linenums="1"